dev-tecksolke/tecksolke-tpay-app-api/README.md

                    'phoneNumber' => '',//The phone number has to be 2547xxxxxxx 'referenceCode' => '',//The secret code should be unique in every request you send and must start with TPXXXX
-                   'amount' => 1,//Amount has to be an integer and less than KES 70000 'resultURL' => '',//This has to be your callback i.e https://mydomain/callback ];
+                   'amount' => 1,//Amount has to be an integer and less than KES 70000 'resultURL' => '',//This has to be your callback i.e https://mydomain/callback or http://mydomain/callback ];

                //make the c2b stk push here